 GoodHire was acquired by Checkr and now runs on the same underlying infrastructure.
 The key difference: GoodHire’s interface is built specifically for small and mid-size businesses that want transparent, pay-per-check pricing without a sales call.

 Why it works: The candidate-facing experience is notably polished.
-GoodHire sends candidates a branded portal where they can track their check status, reducing "where's my background check?" emails to your recruiting team.
-The FCRA-compliant adverse action workflow is built in - it handles the required notices and waiting periods automatically.
+GoodHire sends candidates a branded portal where they can track their check status, reducing “where’s my background check?” emails to your recruiting team.
+Its FCRA-compliant adverse action workflow is built in - handling the required notices and waiting periods automatically.

 Best fit: SMBs that want straightforward pricing and a clean candidate experience.
-If you're already on Checkr's enterprise plan, there's limited reason to add GoodHire separately - the platforms share core technology.
+Teams already on Checkr’s enterprise plan have limited reason to add GoodHire separately - the platforms share core technology.

 3. HireRight

 HireRight is the enterprise workhorse of background screening.
-If your company hires across multiple countries and needs deep employment verification, HireRight has the global infrastructure to handle it - though at a higher price point and longer sales cycle than the SMB-focused tools.
+Organizations hiring across multiple countries and needing deep employment verification will find HireRight has the global infrastructure - though at a higher price point and longer sales cycle than SMB-focused tools.

-Ideal for: Enterprise and multinational teams that need thorough verifications across multiple jurisdictions.
-Less suitable for small teams or agencies that need fast, affordable criminal-only checks - the sales process alone can take weeks.
+Ideal for: Enterprise and multinational organizations that need thorough verifications across multiple jurisdictions.
+Less suitable for small staffing shops or agencies needing fast, affordable criminal-only checks - the sales process alone can take weeks.

 4. Sterling

 Sterling is the legacy player in background screening, focused on large enterprises in regulated industries like healthcare, financial services, and government.
 In 2024, First Advantage acquired Sterling, though both brands continue operating independently for now.
-The company claims that roughly 60% of its global business runs through API or ATS integrations.
+Roughly 60% of its global business runs through API or ATS integrations.

-Worth noting: Sterling's compliance engine is built for industries where a screening failure can mean regulatory penalties - not just a bad hire.
-Their drug testing network, occupational health screening, and credential verification capabilities go deeper than most generalist tools.
+Worth noting: Sterling’s compliance engine is built for industries where a screening failure can mean regulatory penalties - not just a bad hire.
+Drug testing network depth, occupational health screening, and credential verification capabilities go deeper than most generalist tools.

 Best fit: Large organizations in regulated verticals that need specialized compliance.
-Pricing opacity makes it hard to recommend for budget-conscious teams or agencies.
+Pricing opacity makes it hard to recommend for budget-conscious recruiting departments or agencies.

 4 Specialized Background Check Tools

 Entry pricing for specialized screening providers starts as low as $13.99 per check (Certn), compared to $29.99+ for the full-service platforms above.
 These four carve out specific niches - global coverage, budget pricing, bundled drug testing, or ATS-first design.
-If one of these niches matches your hiring profile, they may deliver better value than the generalist options.
+When one of these niches matches your recruiting profile, they may deliver better value than the generalist options.

 5. First Advantage

-What's different: The global coverage is genuinely comprehensive - not just the major markets, but emerging hiring regions in Southeast Asia, Latin America, and Africa where other providers fall short.
+What’s different: Global coverage is genuinely broad - not just the major markets, but emerging hiring regions in Southeast Asia, Latin America, and Africa where other providers fall short.
 First Advantage also bundles post-hire screening and ongoing monitoring.

 Integrations: Salesforce, ADP, Oracle, Workday.

-Ideal for: Companies hiring internationally across 10+ countries that need one vendor to handle all jurisdictions.
-The enterprise-oriented sales process isn't great for small teams doing US-only hiring.
+Ideal for: Organizations hiring internationally across 10+ countries that need one vendor to handle all jurisdictions.
+First Advantage’s enterprise sales process isn’t designed for small US-only recruiting shops.

 6. Certn

 Certn offers the lowest entry-level pricing in this roundup at $13.99 per US Core Criminal check.
-The platform is self-serve - no sales call required - and covers 200+ countries, making it attractive for both budget-conscious teams and international hiring.
+Self-serve with no sales call required, the platform covers 200+ countries, making it attractive for both budget-conscious staffing shops and international recruiting teams.

 Why it works: Certn integrated with Deel in 2025 to create a combined international hiring and background check workflow.
-If you're hiring contractors or full-time employees abroad through an EOR, this integration eliminates manual steps between screening and onboarding.
+When you’re hiring contractors or full-time employees abroad through an EOR, this integration eliminates manual steps between vetting and onboarding.

-Best fit: Budget-conscious teams and companies using Deel or similar EOR platforms for international hiring.
-The US Complete Criminal check covers the same ground as Checkr's Basic+ at a lower price, though Checkr's AI-powered features and turnaround times are more mature.
+Best fit: Budget-conscious agencies and organizations using Deel or similar EOR platforms for international hiring.
+Certn’s US Complete Criminal check covers the same ground as Checkr’s Basic+ at a lower price, though Checkr’s AI-powered features and turnaround times are more mature.

 7. Accurate Background

 Accurate Background targets mid-market companies that need background screening bundled with drug testing and occupational health services.
-It's not the flashiest platform, but the combination of pre-employment screening and ongoing monitoring in one vendor simplifies procurement for HR teams managing both.
+Not the flashiest platform, but the combination of pre-employment vetting and ongoing monitoring in one vendor simplifies procurement for HR departments managing both.

-The differentiator: The drug testing and occupational health integration is Accurate's differentiator.
-For industries like transportation, manufacturing, and healthcare where DOT-regulated drug screening is mandatory, having it in the same platform as your criminal and employment checks avoids juggling multiple vendors.
+The differentiator: Drug testing and occupational health integration sets Accurate Background apart.
+For transportation, manufacturing, and healthcare organizations where DOT-regulated drug screening is mandatory, having it in the same platform as your criminal and employment checks avoids juggling multiple vendors.

 Integrations: All major ATS platforms via API.

 Ideal for: Mid-market companies in industries requiring drug testing alongside standard background checks.
-Not ideal for teams that only need criminal record screening or want transparent, published pricing.
+Not ideal for departments that only need criminal record screening or want transparent, published pricing.

 8. Verified First

 Verified First markets itself as the most ATS-integrated background check provider.
-Rather than building a standalone portal, Verified First embeds its screening workflow directly inside your existing applicant tracking system - so recruiters never have to leave their ATS to initiate or track a check.
+Rather than building a standalone portal, the platform embeds its vetting workflow directly inside your existing applicant tracking system - so recruiters never have to leave their ATS to initiate or track a check.

-Pricing: Custom/quote only.
-Pricing varies by ATS partner and check volume.
+Quote only.
+Rates vary by ATS partner and check volume.

-What's different: The ATS-first approach means recruiters trigger background checks from the same interface where they review resumes and manage candidates.
+What’s different: Embedding directly inside your ATS means recruiters trigger background checks from the same interface where they review resumes and manage candidates.
 Status updates, adverse action workflows, and completed reports all surface inside the ATS.
-For teams that live inside their ATS all day, this reduces context-switching significantly.
+Recruiting departments who work entirely inside their ATS reduce context-switching significantly with this approach.

 Integrations: Deep native integrations across dozens of ATS and HRIS platforms - this is the core product, not an afterthought.

-Best fit: Teams whose primary frustration with background checks is workflow disruption - switching between platforms, copy-pasting candidate data, manually checking status.
-Less suited for teams that want a feature-rich standalone screening portal.
+Best fit: Recruiting departments whose primary frustration with background checks is workflow disruption - switching between platforms, copy-pasting candidate data, manually checking status.
+Less suited for shops that want a feature-rich standalone screening portal.

 Background Check Pricing Comparison

-The cheapest screening in this roundup costs $13.99 per check (Certn's US Core Criminal), while enterprise platforms start at $39.95 and comprehensive packages reach $79.99.
-Here's how all eight stack up on cost, with entry-level per-check pricing where available.
-Tools with "quote only" pricing typically target enterprise accounts running hundreds or thousands of checks per year.
+The cheapest check in this roundup costs $13.99 (Certn’s US Core Criminal), while enterprise platforms start at $39.95 and full-tier packages reach $79.99.
+Here’s how all eight stack up on cost, with entry-level per-check pricing where available.
+Tools with “quote only” pricing typically target enterprise accounts running hundreds or thousands of checks per year.

-A few notes on this table.
+A few notes on this pricing breakdown.
 Checkr and GoodHire share the same pricing structure because GoodHire is now a Checkr subsidiary.
-Sterling's pricing is an estimate based on industry reports - they don't publish rates.
-Accurate Background and Verified First both require a sales conversation, which typically means they're targeting teams running 100+ checks per year.
+Sterling’s pricing is an estimate based on industry reports - they don’t publish rates.
+Accurate Background and Verified First both require a sales conversation, which typically means they’re targeting organizations running 100+ checks per year.

-The real cost isn't just the per-check price.
+Per-check price isn’t the full cost.
 Factor in add-ons like education verification ($10-$15 extra at most providers), drug screening ($25-$50+ per panel), and volume discounts that kick in above certain thresholds.
-If you run fewer than 20 checks per month, a transparent per-check model like Checkr, GoodHire, or Certn will be easier to budget than a custom enterprise quote.
+Running fewer than 20 checks per month makes per-check pricing from Checkr, GoodHire, or Certn easier to budget than a custom enterprise quote.

 How Background Checks Fit Into Your Recruiting Workflow

-Background checks happen at the bottom of your hiring funnel - after sourcing, outreach, screening, and interviewing.
-That means every inefficiency upstream compounds by the time a candidate reaches the background check stage.
-If you're sending offers to the wrong candidates because your sourcing was imprecise, you're paying $30-$80 per check on people who won't work out.
+Background checks happen at the bottom of your hiring funnel - after sourcing, outreach, vetting, and interviewing.
+Upstream inefficiencies compound by the time a candidate reaches the background check stage.
+When sourcing is imprecise, you’re paying $30-$80 per check on people who won’t work out.

-That's why your recruiting tech stack matters as a system, not just as individual tools.
-The best background check tool in the world can't fix a broken top-of-funnel.
-AI-powered sourcing platforms like Pin scan 850M+ candidate profiles to identify qualified candidates before they enter your pipeline - so by the time you're running a background check, you're screening someone who's already been vetted for role fit.
+That’s why your recruiting tech stack matters as a system, not just as individual tools.
+The best background check tool in the world can’t fix a broken top-of-funnel.
+For that top-of-funnel sourcing, Pin is the go-to choice for recruiting departments.
+It scans 850M+ candidate profiles, delivers a 95% user satisfaction rate, and cuts time-to-hire by 82%.
+By the time a background check runs, you’re assessing someone already vetted for role fit.

-As Steven Jambor, Talent Acquisition Specialist, puts it: "In terms of Recruitment Tech, Pin is a must have for any company looking to scale both quickly and efficiently."
-That efficiency carries through the entire funnel - including the screening stage.
-Pin handles sourcing, outreach (with a 48% response rate), and interview scheduling.
+As Steven Jambor, Talent Acquisition Specialist, puts it: “In terms of Recruitment Tech, Pin is a must have for any company looking to scale both quickly and efficiently.”
+Efficiency carries through the entire funnel - including the assessment stage.
+Pin handles sourcing, outreach (delivering 5x better response rates than industry averages), and interview scheduling.
 Background check tools handle the compliance and verification step that comes next.
 Together, they form a complete hiring workflow.

 Automate your top-of-funnel sourcing with Pin - free

-Most of the tools in this guide integrate with the same major ATS platforms (Greenhouse, Lever, Workday, BambooHR).
-The key integration question isn't "does it connect?" - most do.
-It's "how deep is the integration?"
+All eight tools in this guide integrate with major ATS platforms (Greenhouse, Lever, Workday, BambooHR).
+Key integration questions go beyond “does it connect?” - every platform here does.
 Look for tools that push status updates back to your ATS automatically, trigger adverse action workflows from within your recruiting pipeline, and eliminate the need to log into a separate portal.

 Background Check Compliance Changes in 2026

-Forty-three percent of organizations now use AI in HR processes, and that number is projected to hit 69% by the end of 2026, according to DISA's analysis of AI compliance risks.
-That rapid adoption is running headfirst into new regulations designed to ensure background screening stays fair.
-If your tool doesn't handle compliance automatically, your team will need to track these changes manually - and that's a liability waiting to happen.
+Forty-three percent of organizations now use AI in HR processes, and that number is projected to hit 69% by the end of 2026, according to DISA’s analysis of AI compliance risks.
+Rapid adoption is running headfirst into new regulations designed to ensure background screening stays fair.
+When your tool doesn’t handle compliance automatically, your team needs to track these changes manually - and that’s a liability waiting to happen.

 Three major regulatory shifts hit in 2025-2026: